up42/docs/source/going-further/index.rst

 Going further with UP42
 =======================

+If you are already familiar with the topics discussed in the :ref:`introductory
-After learning the basics of using UP42 now you are ready to go further and explore custom block creation and using the API.
+<getting-started>` materials then is time to go further and explore
+the :ref:`core concepts <core-concepts>` and understand what :ref:`data filters <filters>` are available and how they work.

+If you are looking into a first run through our API end to end then take a look at the :ref:`API walkthrough <api-walkthrough>`.
+If you are considering developing your first custom block then look :ref:`here <custom-processing-block>`.
+Might happen that the algorithm implemented in your processing block benefits from :ref:`using GPUs
+<adding-gpu-support-block>`.
+What about if your block needs
+:ref:`credentials <credentials-secrets>` to call an external API or requires :ref:`custom storage <custom-storage>`?

 .. toctree::
    :maxdepth: 1